alessandrocentanni/library/README.md

 ### User Management Endpoints

 - **GET /api/users/:id**: Retrieve user data by user ID.
-You can only retrive your own user data.
+You can only retrive your own user data. **This is the only way to return the current wallet balance**

 ### Book Operations Endpoints